Mikkomario/Utopia-Scala/Vault/README.md

 If you want to log errors or make all parsing errors fatal, please change `ErrorHandling.defaultPrinciple`.

+If you want to manage column length limits, I'd recommend calling `ColumnLengthRules.load(Path)`, which reads column length management settings from a .json file.

 ### Extensions you should be aware of
 - utopia.vault.sql.**Extensions**
     - Allows you to use values (or value convertible items) as condition elements